2025 Port Royal Sound Inshore Slam Casting for Conservation

 Yes, eligible anglers 16 years and older must have in their possession a valid South Carolina Saltwater fishing license, or otherwise be exempt from needing one.
 You can purchase a saltwater fishing license through SCDNR HERE.

 Yes!
 There are several fishing guides and charter captains in the area.
-Here are a list of some that have offered their services for this tournament.
+We will provide a list of some that have offered their services for this tournament.
 Please contact them directly and be sure to tell them you’re fishing for the Port Royal Sound Foundation Inshore Slam.

 Still have questions about how to register for the Port Royal Sound Inshore Slam?
 You can call the office at Port Royal Sound Foundation at 843/ 645-7774 and ask for Chris or Jody.
-Or email Chris Kehrer at ckehrer@portroyalsoundfoundation.org.
+Or email Jody at jhayward@portroyalsoundfoundation.org.